webjsx/webjsx/README.md

+Here's the updated README with the remaining issues fixed:

+---

 # webjsx

-webjsx is a lightweight virtual DOM library for building web applications with JSX and Web Components.
-It offers a minimal approach to creating, diffing, and rendering virtual nodes for efficient DOM updates. webjsx is NOT a framework - it's a library.
+webjsx is a minimal virtual DOM library for building web applications with JSX and Web Components.
+It focuses on simplicity, providing just **two core functions**:

+- **`createElement`**: Creates virtual DOM elements using JSX.
+- **`applyDiff`**: Efficiently applies changes to the real DOM by comparing virtual nodes.

+webjsx is not a framework—it's a lightweight library.
+Its purpose is to handle the essential tasks of creating and updating DOM elements, without additional complexity.
+For more examples, visit [https://github.com/webjsx/webjsx-examples](https://github.com/webjsx/webjsx-examples).

 ## Installation